Molecular Fingerprints Are Strong Models for Peptide Function Prediction: Sequence shuffling

-To confirm that short-range dependencies are sufficient for accurate predictions, we perform an additional shuffling experiment.
-In the training set, we randomly permute (shuffle) a given percentage of amino acids within each sequence, serving as an adversarial perturbation.
-The test set is kept unchanged.
-Increasing the shuffling ratio (the percentage of amino acids permuted) progressively disrupts the peptide structure, eliminating its long-range interactions in training data.
-If the model continues to perform well even on fully randomized sequences, this suggests that peptide properties depend primarily on the molecule substructural composition.
+To verify that short-range dependencies are sufficient, we conduct sequence shuffling experiments.
+A given percentage of amino acids in each training sequence is randomly permuted, acting as an adversarial perturbation.
+As this shuffling ratio increases, long-range interactions are progressively destroyed.
+If performance remains high even with fully randomized sequences, this indicates that peptide properties mainly depend on substructural composition.
+Additional experiments (shuffling performance for baselines, shuffling the test sequences) and detailed tables are reported in the Supplementary Material.

-We use the XUAMP, PeptideReactor, and AutoPeptideML benchmarks, reporting the average metric for each using ECFP fingerprints.
-Results are summarized in Figure \ref{fig:shuffling-metrics}, with detailed tables provided in the Supplementary Material.
-The decrease in performance metrics, even for fully randomized sequences, is small—at most about 4\%.
-On XUAMP, the results are nearly identical to the unshuffled baseline.
-Thus, even when sequences are completely randomized and only very short-range interactions remain, the ECFP fingerprint still achieves strong results.
-This supports the hypothesis that peptide properties are governed primarily by local, atom-level subgraphs.
+We use the ECFP fingerprint with default hyperparameters and report the average metric across each benchmark\footnote{We exclude AMPBenchmark due to its very large size.} for every shuffling ratio in Figure \ref{fig:shuffling-metrics}.
+Performance degradation for fingerprint-based models is small, even with fully randomized sequences, and does not exceed about $4\%$.
+On XUAMP, results are nearly identical to those obtained without shuffling.
+Thus, even when sequences are completely randomized and only very short-range interactions remain, the ECFP fingerprint maintains strong performance.
+This further supports the hypothesis that peptide property prediction primarily depends on local, atom-level subgraphs and also demonstrates the robustness of the proposed approach.